-If you’re on the job hunt, keep in mind that there are some questions that you can choose not to answer.
+If you’re on the job hunt in the UAE, keep in mind that there are some questions that you can choose not to answer.

 4 June 2020| Last updated on 30 December 2020

 There are instances when it’s okay to say so or answer diplomatically instead.
 Remember to never show that you’re agitated or answer in a rude manner.

 If you choose to answer these questions, they can have a negative effect on the outcome of the interview or offer.
 Here are popular interview questions to watch out for…

 1. Previous salary